QUICK SUMMARY

 While bergamot is technically citrus, it deserves special mention.
 First, it’s not a fruit that we eat, so we don’t readily associate it with the flavor.
 And second, it is a stand-out anxiety reliever.

-Bergamot’s flavor is mildly citrus-like.
-Try bergamot in scone recipes and other treats to take advantage of its excellent pairing with mild flavors.
+Bergamot’s flavor is mildly citrus-like with a floral, slightly bitter note.
+Try bergamot in scone recipes, shortbread, frostings, tea-inspired treats, and other desserts that pair well with mild flavors.

 Bergamot essential oil is a cold-pressed citrus oil that is associated with anti-anxiety, panic attack calming benefits.